rsksmart/devportal-1.0/_rsk/architecture/powpeg.md

 As described above, each functionary not only runs a Powpeg node, but also a PowHSM.
 In the coming months, all existing Powpeg members will have finished upgrading to the PowHSM version 2.0.
 As explained before, each PowHSM runs a consensus node in SPV mode, so commands need to be backed-up by real hashrate.
 Cheating the PowHSM becomes too difficult if not impossible without hacking several Bitcoin mining pools.

 The term “vetocracy” is very useful in this context.
 A vetocracy is a system of governance whereby no single entity can acquire enough power to make decisions and take effective charge.
-Our defence-in-depth approach to security of the RSK Powpeg follows such an ideology, rendering attacks ineffective.
-A good question to ask when designing a 2-way peg system should be: "how closely does our protocol resemble a vetocracy", saving many from endless religious debates over federated vs. decentralized systems.
+RSK's defence-in-depth approach to security of the Powpeg follows such an ideology, rendering attacks ineffective.
+A good question to ask when designing a 2-way peg system should be: "how closely does the protocol resemble a vetocracy", saving many from endless religious debates over federated vs. decentralized systems.

 ## Coordination Transparency